mxagar/statistics_with_python_coursera/03_Fitting_Models/Statistics_Python_3_FittingModels.md

 ![Linear Regression: Cartwheel example](./pics/linear_regression_example.png)

+#### Inference with Linear Regression: Hypothesis Tests and Confidence Intervals of the Parameters

 As important as the values of the parameters is the **inference of the linear regression**.
 With the inference, we conclude if the result can be transferred from our sample to the population; in other words, the significance of the parameters and their confidence intervals are obtained.
 In a linear regression, the most important parameter is `b_1`, since it's the one that measures the relationship between the dependent and the independent parameter.
 For that, we follow the usual methods:

 - Obtain standard error: `SE`